This blog may contain affiliate links. Read our disclosure policy for more info.

 Related Read: There are some really incredible coffee shops in Canmore that you should check out while you’re there!

 In Banff town, book yourself a hotel for a few nights as you’ll definitely need time to explore this vibrant mountain town!

 Truthfully, there are tons of fun things to do in Banff, it can be hard to know even where to start – to make it easy you can check out our 1, 2, and 3 day Banff itinerary!
 Or here are some of my personal favorite activities in Banff:

-- Banff Upper Hot Springs – For only a few dollars you can relax in Banff’s very own hot springs with mountain views.
-The hot springs can get busy though so it’s best to go first thing in the morning or the last hour before they close.
+- Banff Upper Hot Springs – You can relax in Banff’s very own hot springs with mountain views.
+As one of the best hot springs in Alberta, it can get busy though so it’s best to go first thing in the morning or the last hour before they close.

 - Take the gondola up Sulphur Mountain – Ride the gondola to the top of Sulphur Mountain to experience panoramic views of Banff National Park.
 If you want to skip paying for the ride, hike up instead!

 - Indulge in food and drinks – Banff has tons of tasty restaurants and bars.
 For beer, head to Banff Brewing Co.
 For a delicious meal with crafted cocktails, head to Parks Distillery.
 Did you know that you can also join this food tour that explores the many different rooms inside the historic Fairmont Banff Springs Hotel?
 Food and drink pairings are included from 4 of the property’s high-end restaurants for $206 CAD.
 What a unique activity for foodies!

 - Go hiking – The hiking trails in and around Banff are almost endless.
 In the summer in Banff, conquer difficult summits.
 But even in the winter, there are tons of epic hikes to challenge you.
 Hiking is one of the best free things to do in Banff.